paullj/unity-tilemap/README.md

 Yes.
 If you want to create your own tools (Like the **Pencil** or **Eyedropper**) then click on _Create > Tilemap > Create C# Tool Script_ and edit like anyother script.
 Since all tools (even the included ones) inherit from **ScriptableTool** you can also simply create a C# class that inherits from **ScriptableTool**.
 Any class that inherits **ScriptableTool** will automatically be able to use in the Edit Mode tile editor, any public variables will also be exposed in the tile editor toolbar.

 ## Contributing
 Feel free to contribute, I will accept pull requests if I think it will benefit the tool.
+If you want to help but are not sure with what have a look at the **TODOs** as well as the **Things I would like** sections for ideas.
 If you have any questions contact me (details below).

 Special thanks to the following for their contribution:
 * [@nickgirardo](https://github.com/nickgirardo)